Soft-Tissue Cutting with Hot Glass Tip Diodes

 c) Assessing and clinically managing the biocompatibility and sterility of the char that is produced by burned ink or corkwood immediately before applying the hot tip to the soft tissue and, also, the biocompatibility of the glass and its cladding materials at 500-900°C operating temperatures;

 d) Staying within the thermomechanical thresholds for any thermal gradient-induced fractures of the hot glass tip at 500-900°C operating temperatures while considering the biocompatibility of possible fractured glass fragments;

 e) User’s technique and skill in controlling hand movement and tip contact with the tissue; hot tip coagulation depth depends heavily on hand speed and tip-tissue contact duration.”

 Robert Strauss, DDS, MD

-An eloquent take on cutting diodes by Robert Strauss, DDS, MD, tops our list of laconic summaries of the essence of soft-tissue cutting diodes (see photo below).
+An eloquent take on cutting diodes by Robert Strauss, DDS, MD, tops our list of concise summaries of the essence of soft-tissue cutting diodes (see photo below).

 Great minds do think alike!
 It feels great to have the reality of 1+1=2 returning to laser dentistry!
-It is time for CERP ADA and PACE AGD and ADEA to pay attention to the science-based and not opinion-based CDE.
+It is time for CERP ADA, PACE AGD, and ADEA to pay attention to the science-based and not opinion-based CDE.